-Progression of skills and knowledge Textiles Year 3 Year 4 Cross-stitch and appliqué CUSHIONS Au tumn 2 2022 Fastenings Skills Design Designing and making a template from an existing cushion and individual design criteria.
-Beginning the cushion making process with parents &amp; grandparents.
-29.11.22 Contract of the second se Writing design criteria for a product, articulating decisions made.
-Designing a personalised cushion Make Following design criteria to create a cushion or Egyptian collar Selecting and cutting fabrics with ease using fabric scissors.
+Progression of skills and knowledge Textiles Lower Key Stage 2 Cross-stitch and appliqué CUSHIONS Au Low tumn 2 2022 er Key Stage 2 Fastenings Shap Cof ESCHOOL Design Designing and making a template from an existing cushion and individual design criteria.
+Beginning the cushion making process with parents & grandparents.
+29.11.22 Applying the second secon Writing design criteria for Designing a personalised a product, articulating decisions cushion made.
+Skills Make Following design criteria to create a cushion or Egyptian collar Selecting and cutting fabrics with ease using fabric scissors.
 Threading needles with greater independence.
 Tying knots with greater independence.
 Sewing cross stitch to join fabric.
 Decorating fabric using appliqué.
-Completing design ideas with stuffing and sewing the edges (Cembellishing the collars based on design ideas (Egyptian collars) Making and testing a paper template with accuracy and in keeping with the design criteria.
-Measuring, marking and cutting fabric using a paper template.
-Selecting a stitch style to join fabric.
-Working neatly by sewing small, straight stitches.
-Incorporating a fastening to a design.
-Evaluate Evaluating an end product and thinking of other ways in which similar items. to create Testing and evaluating an end product against the original design criteria.
-Deciding how many of the criteria should be met for the product to be considered successful.
-Suggesting modifications for improvement.
-Articulating the advantages and disadvantages of different fastening types.
-Knowledge To know that applique is a way of mending or decorating a textismaller pieces of fabric to larger pieces.
-To know that when two edges of fabric have been joined togeth seam.
-To know that it is important to leave space on the fabric for the To understand that some products are turned inside out after sestitching is hidden. ner it is called a seam. <text></text>
+Completing design ideas with stuffing and sewing the edges (C embellishing the collars based on design ideas (Egyptian collars). criteria.
+Measuring, marking and cutting fabric using a post of the selecting a stitch style to join fabric.
+Working neatly by sewing small, straight stitch Incorporating a fastening to a design. utting fabric using a paper templa oin fabric. small, straight stitches.
+Evaluate • Evaluating an end product and thinking of other ways in which similar items. end product against the original o criteria should be met for the pro for improvement. es and disadvantages of different oduct to be considered Knowledge To know that applique is a way of mending or decorating a textil smaller pieces of fabric to larger pieces.
+To know that when two edges of fabric have been joined togethe seam.
+To know that it is important to leave space on the fabric for the seam.
+To understand that some products are turned inside out after seastitching is hidden. er it is called a seam. for example a zipper, toggle,To know that different fast a something which holds two piece button, press stud and velcro. tening types are useful for differe ock up (prototype) of their design ent purposes.